xebialabs-community/xl-metrics-plugin/README.md

 ## Requirements

+* XL Release 7.2.x+ and XL Deploy 7.2.x+ can be used with [version 1.3.x](https://github.com/xebialabs-community/xl-metrics-plugin/releases/download/v1.3.0/xl-metrics-plugin-1.3.0.jar) of this plugin.
 * XL Release 6.0.x+ and XL Deploy 6.0.x+ can be used with [version 1.2.x](https://github.com/xebialabs-community/xl-metrics-plugin/releases/download/v1.2.1/xl-metrics-plugin-1.2.1.jar) of this plugin.
 * XL Release 4.7.x+ and XL Deploy 5.1.0+ can be used with [version 1.1.x](https://github.com/xebialabs-community/xl-metrics-plugin/releases/download/v1.1.0/xl-metrics-plugin-1.1.0.jar) of this plugin.
 * XL Release 4.6.x can be used with [version 1.0.x](https://github.com/xebialabs-community/xl-metrics-plugin/releases/download/v1.0.0/xl-metrics-plugin-1.0.0.jar) of this plugin.